MarcoNL1/openapi2frank-backstage/README.md

 ```
 This ensures you publish the right files that others will install.

+>[!IMPORTANT]
-Make sure to provide all instructions on how to install and use your plugin in the README.md file. <br/>
+> Make sure to provide all instructions on how to install and use your plugin in the README.md file. <br/>
-Take a look at the [README.md](plugins/openapi-adapt/README.md) of the plugin I created in this project for an idea of what instructions should be added.
+>Take a look at the [README.md](plugins/openapi-adapt/README.md) of the plugin I created in this project for an idea of what instructions should be added.

 ## Conclusion
 In this tutorial, we learned how to set up a Backstage app, run it locally, and develop a new frontend plugin.